tfroehlich82/django-propeller/README.md

 Author
 ------

-Developed and maintained by [Thorsten Fröhlich](https://github.com/tfroehlich82), based on the idea of [django-bootstrap3](https://github.com/dyve/django-bootstrap3) from [Dylan Verheul](https://github.com/dyve).
+Originally developed and maintained by [Thorsten Fröhlich](https://github.com/tfroehlich82), based on the idea of [django-bootstrap3](https://github.com/dyve/django-bootstrap3) from [Dylan Verheul](https://github.com/dyve).
+This package is updated by [Adam Radestock](https://github.com/RaddishIoW) to work with Django 2